Hawk-Zhou/better-groupcache/README.md

 ## What is This

-This is my imitation of [groupcache](https://github.com/golang/groupcache), under the instruction of an educational tutorial that implements [groupcache](https://github.com/golang/groupcache).
+This is my imitation of [groupcache](https://github.com/golang/groupcache), under the instruction of an educational tutorial, [geecache](https://geektutu.com/post/geecache.html), that implements groupcache.
 My implementation includes improvements (not necessarily) on [geecache](https://geektutu.com/post/geecache.html) and even [groupcache](https://github.com/golang/groupcache).
 The purpose of this project is to practice go programming.

 ## For the Record